kozak-yakym/IntelliHomie/README.md

 # hodro
-Home drone to watch the house
+A home drone for home security in the absence of a human.